MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/qos-storage-clusters.md

    With VMM 1711 you can select storage QoS policies in a template as well.

-   For information on how to create templates for QoS policies, see [Create a VM template](library-vm-templates.md#create-a-vm-template-based-on-an-existing-vhd-or-vm-template-in-the-library.md).
+   For information on how to create templates for QoS policies, see the procedure on [create a VM template](library-vm-templates.md).

 ## [Next steps]